 - 2 cups zucchini finely grated, lightly packed

 - 1 large egg lightly beaten

 - 1 Tablespoon olive oil

 - ½ teaspoon oregano or Italian seasoning

 - ⅛ teaspoon salt

 - Place the grated zucchini in a strainer.

-- Sprinkle the zucchini with some salt, toss it to disperse.
+- Sprinkle the zucchini with some salt (about 1/4 teaspoon), toss to disperse.

 - Preheat the oven to 400 degrees.

 - Place the grated zucchini into a dry dish towel, and wring the towel over the sink until the water from the zucchini is squeezed out.